Common Causes of Car Accidents in Tampa, FL

 If you were the victim of a Tampa car accident, look no further than the personal injury team at Brooks Law Group.
 Since 1992, our passion for serving injured victims has earned us a reputation for success and allowed us to secure millions of dollars in compensation for deserving clients.
 We can help you with your car accident claim by:

 Explaining your legal rights and the laws that apply to your situation

 - Providing professional advice based on decades of legal experience

 - Helping you access the medical care you need to heal from your injuries

 - Managing important documents, deadlines, and other aspects of your case

 - Communicating and negotiating with other parties on your behalf

-- Representing you in court, if a reasonable settlement can’t be reached
+- Representing you in court if the parties can’t reach a reasonable settlement

 Contact a Car Accident Lawyer in Tampa for Help